8 Restaurant Renovation Mistakes That Cost SGD $20K+ in Singapore

 - Routing make-up air at design phase, not retrofit

-- NEA exhaust spec review before tile laying
+- NEA exhaust spec review before tile laying — covered in our restaurant renovation scope

 Mistake #2: Late SFA Submission Cost: S$15K-$40K lost revenue